Pain Receptors Do Not Adapt Why Is This Important

 • Early Detection of Damage

 The persistent firing alerts clinicians to tissue injury that might otherwise be missed.
-As an example, a patient with a burn will continue to feel pain until the wound heals, prompting timely medical care.
+To give you an idea, a patient with a burn will continue to feel pain until the wound heals, prompting timely medical care.

 • Guiding Physical Therapy